Don A. Pittman, PhD

 His publications include Ministry and Theology in Global Perspective: Contemporary Challenges for the Church, co-edited with Ruben Habito and Terry Muck (Grand Rapids: Eerdmans Publishing Company, 1996) and Toward a Modern Chinese Buddhism: Taixu's Reforms (Honolulu: University of Hawaii Press, 2001), plus numerous scholarly articles (in English and Chinese), book reviews, encyclopedia entries, and sermons.

 A former missionary in Taiwan, Dr. Pittman is an ordained minister in the Christian Church (Disciples of Christ).
 He is member of the American Academy of Religion, the Association for Asian Studies, the Society for Buddhist-Christian Studies, and the Association of Disciples for Theological Discussion.
 William Tabbernee Professor of the History of Religions Emeritus, he previously served as Vice President of Academic Affairs and Dean of Phillips Theological Seminary from 2002 until his retirement in 2013.
-Dr. Pittman currently serves as the Directory of the Interreligious Understanding program for Phillips.
+Dr. Pittman was instrumental in developing the Interreligious Understanding program for Phillips.